In the beginning of my book ‘Making This Better’ I have the definition of Hope:

 By this time I had really started to find myself, my career was starting to take off again and I knew that the stronger I got the higher the chances were that I would leave.
 But I also knew that I had no choice: I had to survive and finding me was essential to do that.
 Looking back now because I was becoming stronger my survival instinct told me that I should not hope as much because the hope in itself was making me vulnerable.
 Or was that the ‘Demon‘ again?
 But my sub-conscious enabled me to write what I wrote in my journal to understand that without hope I was afraid, and that is why I recommend keeping a Journal

 I do believe that to have hope is essential in life: We hope that the sun will shine, we hope that the rains will come, we hope that the roof won’t blow off in the wind.
 We hope our loved ones are safe, we hope we will win the lottery, do all those things make us vulnerable?
-No.
+Yes, in some ways.
+But I have learned that Vulnerability is a strength, not a weakness.

 The only other choice we would have is to be negative and assume that the sun won’t shine, that it won’t rain, that the roof will blow off, the only other choice we have, without hope, is to see the negative.
 So did having hope make me vulnerable, or was it just the fact that I loved Danny and wanted us to work that made me vulnerable?
 But how would we work, how would we be here now if I had not had hope?
 And how would we be here now if at some point I did not allow myself to be vulnerable?
 Scary, really scary I know, that is why I wrote what I wrote in my journal all those years ago, that is why I was afraid.